TheLastSeeker/BangleApps/apps/Weatherclockau/README.md

 # Weather Clock

 A clock which displays the current weather conditions.
-Time, day of week, date, temperature, wind speed, and an icon indicating the weather condition are displayed.

-As of Weather Clock v0.06 the date, day of week, temperature, weather icon and/or wind speed can be hidden in Settings.
+Time, day of week, date, temperature, wind speed, and an icon indicating the weather condition are displayed. the date, day of week, temperature, weather icon and/or wind speed can be hidden in Settings.
 The icons can be changed to those of the Weather app.
 Standard widgets are displayed.

 ## Requirements